-- (d) A decommissioning plan, in accordance with §98-40 F (3). - (3) Decommissioning and removal. - (a) Removal of unused solar energy system and equipment.
-The applicant and property owner must agree, in writing, to remove the solar energy system and all associated equipment and structures if the solar energy system ceases to be used for its intended purpose for 12 consecutive months.
+- (a) Removal of unused solar energy system and equipment.
+The applicant and property owner must agree, in writing, to remove the solar energy system and all assocated equipment and structures if the solar energy system ceases to be used for its intended purpose for 12 consecutive months.
 Removal of such unused system, equipment and structures shall be completed within six (6) months thereafter. - (b) Decommissioning and removal plan.
-To ensure the proper removal of utility scale solar energy system, the applicant shall submit a decommissioning plan for review and approval as part of the special use permit application.
-The decommissioning plan shall identify the anticipated life of the project, method and process for removing all components of the solar energy system and returning tie site to its preexisting condition, and estimated decommissioning costs, including any salvage value.
-Compliance with this plan shall be made as a condition of the issuance of a special use permit under this section.
-The Decommissioning Plan must specify that after the utility scale solar energy system can no longer be used, it shall be removed by the applicant or any subsequent owner.
-The plan shall demonstrate how the removal of all infrastructures and the remediation of soil and vegetation shall be conducted to return the parcel to its original state prior to the construction.
-The plan shall also include an expected timeline for execution.
-A cost estimate detailing the projected cost of executing the Decommissioning Plan shall be prepared by a professional engineer or contractor.
-Cost estimations shall take into account inflation.
-To secure such removal, the applicant shall provide and maintain a form of financial surety.
-Such financial surety shall be provided either through a security deposit, escrow account, bond, or in a manner otherwise acceptable to the Town and shall be in an amount to be established by the Town Board upon recommendation from the Town Engineer.
-The bond amount will be equal to one hundred twenty-five (125%) percent of the decommissioning and reclamation cost for the entire system.
-The full amount of the financial security shall remain in full force and effect throughout the term of the approval and/or until any necessary site restoration is completed to restore the site to a condition comparable to that which existed prior to the issuance of the original approval.
-The Town may periodically review the financial security to determine if any adjustments in the bond amount are required.
-Removal of utility scale solar energy system must be completed in accordance with the Decommissioning Plan.
-If the utility scale solar energy system is not decommissioned after being considered abandoned, the municipality may remove the system and restore the property and impose a lien on the property owner to cover these costs incurred by the municipality.
+To ensure the proper removal of a utility scale solar energy system, a decommissioning plan shall be submitted as part of the application.
+Compliance with the approved decommissioning plan shall be a condition of a special permit authorized by the Planning Board.
+The decommissioning plan shall specify that after the solar energy system ceases operation for its intended purpose, the system shall be removed by the applicant or property owner, and by any subsequent owner/operator of the solar energy system or property owner.
+The plan shall demonstrate how the removal of the solar energy system and all related equipment and structures shall be conducted and how the remediation of the soil and vegetation shall be conducted to return the property substantially to its condition prior to construction.
+The plan shall include a timeline for execution.
+A cost estimate detailing the projected cost of executing the decommissioning plan shall be prepared by a professional engineer or contractor.
+Cost estimates shall take into account inflation. decommissioning plan shall state the time period within which the solar energy system shall be removed and the property restored, which time period shall be no greater than six (6) months after the solar energy system ceases, for twelve (12) consecutive months, to be used for its intended purpose. - (c) Decommissioning and removal security. - [1] The applicant shall execute and file with the Town Clerk security in a form acceptable to the Town attorney and Planning Board an in the amount sufficient to pay for the cost and expenses of removal of the solar energy system and related equipment and structures and restoration of the site.

-(c) Decommissioning and removal security.

-[1] The applicant shall execute and file with the Town Clerk security in a form acceptable to the Town attorney and Planning Board an in the amount sufficient to pay for the cost and expenses of removal of the solar energy system and related equipment and structures and restoration of the site.
 The amount is subject to the approval of the Planning Board's professional engineer and the Planning Board.
 The security may be in the form of cash, letter of credit, another instrument acceptable to the Town's attorney and the Town Board, or a combination thereof.
-The security shall remain in full force and effect until all solar energy system
+The security shall remain in full force and effect until all solar energy system equipment, structures and materials have been properly removed and site restoration is complete. - [2] The amount of security shall be sufficient, during the first five (5) years of operation, to cover: the costs to deconstruct and dispose of all equipment, structures and materials related to the solar energy system; costs to restore the site; and all fees, costs and expenses incurred by the Town to administer and enforce the decommissioning process.
+Such amount shall be re-evaluated every five (5) years thereafter and, if necessary, adjusted to reflect prevailing costs and expenses. - [3] If the amount of the security does not fully cover such fees, costs and expenses ("costs") or if the Town cannot recover adequate proceeds of the security, then the owner or operator of the solar energy system and the property owner shall be jointly and severally, and corporately and personally, liable for the costs not recovered.
+In addition, the Town may assess such costs against the property, which assessment shall constitute a lien on the property, and which amount may be collected in the same manner as real property taxes.